oracle/python-cx_Oracle/doc/src/soda.rst

     .. note::

-        This method requires Oracle Client 18.5 and higher.
+        This method requires Oracle Client 18.5 and higher and is available only as a preview.

     .. versionadded:: 7.2